Biarys/Data-Analytics/README.md

 ## Content
 #### Amibroker - contains strategies and research using Amibroker platform:
 - Trend following strategy yielding 17 percent: shows all steps taken to come up with the strategy
-#### Online Courses - containts projects I have done through various online courses:
-- ARIMA with statsmodel: data analysis using ARIMA
-- Portfolio Optimization: and efficient frontier
-- Stock market analysis project: final capstone project for one of the courses
-- S&P 500 correlaton map: shows how to get tickers, data, and create a correlation map for stocks in S&P 500 index
 #### Other - other research I have done:
 - Books I have read
 - List of research papers to read